laggy-tux/NightTab-Collection/README.md

 READ THROUGH CAREFULLY
 ```

-# Night Tabs - A collection
+# Night Tab - A collection

-A bunch of simple, minimal themes I have made or edited other ones to something I like
+A growing collection for [nightTab](https://github.com/zombieFox/nightTab) an effective yet simplicistic ''new tab customiser''